-Most of the largest churches do not have a prominent bell tower: this is especially true for those built during the Renaissance and afterwards.
+The skyline of Rome is characterized by domes, rather than by bell towers.
+Most of the largest churches do not have an eye-catching bell tower: this is especially true for those built during the Renaissance and afterwards.

 both SS.
 Quattro Coronati and S. Saba stood in isolation at the top of a hill and were surrounded by walls: their

 The bell tower of S. Nicola in Carcere was originally part of the defensive system built by the Pierleoni family who controlled this part of Rome in the XIIth century.

 One characteristic and beautiful feature of the Roman

 churches is the brick campanile.
 One finds these towers

 in all parts of the city.
 They date from the 12th century